Skip to main content

 AtlasCloudPer-document encryption available on Pro

-The honest fit, drawn from years of academic use:
+The practical fit, drawn from years of academic use:

-Zotero.
-The default for any researcher whose primary need is reference management plus PDF storage.
-Free, open-source, with the largest plugin ecosystem in this category.
-Per the Zotero plugin directory, there are 200+ community plugins covering specialized citation styles, browser integrations, and AI extensions.
+Zotero is the default when you need references plus PDF storage.
+It is free, open-source, and has the largest plugin set in this category.
+Per the Zotero plugin directory, there are 200+ community plugins for cite styles, browser capture, and AI add-ons.

-Paperpile.
-The modern web-first alternative.
-Strongest fit for researchers already heavy in Google Workspace (Docs, Drive).
-The Google Docs integration for inline citation insertion is the standout feature.
+Paperpile is the modern web-first choice for Google Workspace users.
+Its Google Docs citation flow is the standout feature.

 Frequently Asked Questions